Topical steroid withdrawal: Diagnosis

 Diagnosis is based on a rash occurring within weeks of stopping long-term topical steroids.
-Specific signs include ‘headlight sign’ (redness of the lower part of the face but not the nose or the area around the mouth); ‘red sleeve’ (a rebound eruption stopping abruptly at the lower arms and hands); and ‘elephant wrinkles’ (reduced skin elasticity).
+Specific signs include "headlight sign" (redness of the lower part of the face but not the nose or the area around the mouth), "red sleeve" (a rebound eruption stopping abruptly at the lower arms and hands), and "elephant wrinkles" (reduced skin elasticity).

 Differentiating this condition from the skin condition that the steroids were originally used to treat can be difficult.
 Red, burning skin may be misdiagnosed.

 Prevention

 This condition can be avoided by not using steroid creams for periods of time longer than 2 weeks.

 Treatment

 Treatment involves ceasing all use of topical steroids, either gradually or suddenly.
-Keeping affected areas dry and disinfected will speed healing.
-Avoid moisturizer, as any dampness elongates the healing process and encourages bacterial growth.
 Antihistamines may help for itchiness.
 Immunosuppressants and light therapy may also help some people.
 Psychological support is often recommended.
-At this time, treatment options that have been documented in literature include Tacrolimus, Pimecrolimus, and Dupixent.
-Some physicians have also seen positive outcomes with oral Doxycycline and/or topical Clindamycin.
+At this time, treatment options that have been documented in literature include tacrolimus, pimecrolimus, and dupilumab (Dupixent).
+Some physicians have also seen positive outcomes with oral doxycycline or topical clindamycin.